Interactive Visual Reasoning under Uncertainty: Experiment

 \subsection{Experimental Setup}

-We run experiments on the \ac{est} environment with the agents and their variants aforementioned.
-For evaluation metrics, we report the agent's average reward together with problem solving accuracy over $10^4$ random test episodes.
-The average reward measures how the model performs in terms of reasoning and trial efficiency, while the problem solving accuracy is computed by counting the number of episodes where an agent correctly figures out Blicketness for all objects.
+We run experiments on the \ac{env} environment with the agents and their aforementioned variants.
+For evaluation metrics, we report the agent's average reward together with problem-solving accuracy over $10^4$ random test episodes (except \acp{llm} $10^2$).
+The average reward measures how the model performs in terms of reasoning and trial efficiency, while the problem-solving accuracy is computed by counting the number of episodes where an agent correctly figures out Blicketness for all objects.
 Apart from the final results after finishing an entire episode, we also evaluate how the agent performs after observing the initial context panels only: a metric on how the model understands the problem without any trials.